wonkodv/reqtrace/doc/requirements/DESIGN.md

 Covers:
 *   REQ_CONFIG: Simple Configuration in One File

-Requires:
-*   MAN_CONFIG_STRUCTURE: Configuration Structure and Fields

 ## Command Line Interface

 ### DSG_CLI: Offer a simple Command Line Interface

-The tool should be invoked via a simple CLI
+The tool should be invoked via a simple CLI and set the exit code to indicate if a job was successful.

 Covers:
 *   REQ_MACHINE_FRIENDLY: Easy to include in automated work flows

+### DSG_CLI_RETURN_CODE: Set return Code to indicate success

+Set the process' return code to:
+*   `2` if there were fatal errors (invalid configuration or similar)
+*   `1` if there were errors (file not found, parser errors, uncovered requirement, derived requirement, ...)
+*   `0` otherwise

+Covers:
+*   REQ_MACHINE_FRIENDLY: Easy to include in automated work flows
+*   UC_CHECK: Check for correct Tracing

 ### DSG_JOBS: Jobs control what operations to perform